Can I Leave My Pool Covered All Summer? Complete Guide

 Filter Maintenance

 Your filtration system will face much higher demand.
-Clean cartridge filters weekly instead of monthly, and backwash sand or DE filters every 3-4 days.
+Clean cartridge filters weekly instead of monthly, and backwash sand or DE filters weekly to bi-weekly based on pressure readings.
 Consider upgrading to a larger filter system if planning extended covered periods.

 Chemical Dosing for Covered Pools